jython/devguide/documenting.rst

 ==================

 .. warning:: At present, this is not much modified from the CPython base.
+   But that's probably ok, as Jython documentation is largely from CPython, and the section is predominantly a guide to ReStructuredText.

 The Python language has a substantial body of documentation, much of it contributed by various authors.
 The markup used for the Python documentation is